 you used to cover your painting with plastic.
 It will keep moisture and slow down the drying process.

-There are some methods how to make your paint dry faster if you are not satisfied with actual drying time.
+There are some methods how to make your paint dry faster if you are not satisfied with the actual drying time.
 They are very simple and almost free.

-I also share 15 methods to make acrylics dry slower below, you can save it for future 🙂
+I also share 15 methods to make acrylics dry slower below, you can save it for the future 🙂

 I hope all your paintings dry as fast as you need!